shafi-hassan0/portfolio-website/docs/api-design.md

 ## Phase 2 — Write Endpoints (deferred, not part of v1)

-v1 is read-only.
-Content is created/edited directly in MongoDB (e.g. via MongoDB Compass or a seed script) until an admin dashboard exists.
+v1 is read-only for content — the one exception is `POST /api/contact` (see above), which is a genuine write endpoint since visitor submissions have to land somewhere.
+Portfolio content itself is still created/edited directly in MongoDB (e.g. via MongoDB Compass or a seed script) until an admin dashboard exists.
 The shapes below are decided now so the collections don't need rework later, but none of this is built for launch:

 ```
 POST   /api/projects